- in alphabetical order -

 He works as “Technical Officer Urban and Health Equity” in the European Centre for Environment and Health of the WHO Regional Office for Europe.
 Matthias coordinates the activities on built environments covering the assessment of health impacts of inadequate housing and the effects of environmental conditions in urban settings, with green spaces as one of the leading themes addressed.
 A specific focus of this work is inequalities in environmental exposure and related health inequity in cities.

-NRW Centre for Health - Germany
+NRW Centre for Health, Section ‘health assessments and forecasting’ - Germany

-IS Global - Spain
+Barcelona Institute for Global Health (ISGlobal) - Spain

 Birgit DE BOISSEZON